- In a change to previous years, hitting the same wall repeatedly only scores ONE RUN – unless an over-throw.

 - A ball struck to hit the boundary net behind the bowler without touching the floor shall count 6 runs.
 If the ball hits any other wall or ceiling before hitting the net the batsman will score 6 runs.
 If however, the ball touches the floor before hitting the boundary net, it shall count 4 runs.
 The ball is out of play once it has touched or gone beyond the boundary net.

-- A ball struck to hit one or more walls, shall count as 1 run per impact with each wall.
+- A ball struck to hit one or more walls, shall count as 1 run per wall struck.
 If the ball then hits the boundary net (without being an over-throw by the fielding team) the batsman will score 4 runs, despite impacting any other wall.
 If the ball is struck to hit a wall, and the batsman is then caught or run out, 1 run shall be scored.
 Hitting the ceiling does not count as a run.
 The batsman can be caught off the ceiling.

 - 2 runs shall be scored if the batsmen complete a run between the wickets.
 If the ball also hits a wall an additional run will be added per wall impacted.